LeadWoods0902/DandD_Nightmare_Plague/Groups/Primordial Vanguard.md

-The original group of warlocks that discovered Seni and brought life
+The original group of warlocks that discovered Seni and brought life to it's isles

+Their prophecised that a great threat could be prevented through the sacrifice of a million lives.
+As such, they have cultivated Seni and it's populace so as to prevent the whole world's destr